mantidproject/mantid/docs/source/release/v3.14.0/sans.rst

 * Fixed an issue where the run tab was difficult to select.
 * Changed the geometry names from CylinderAxisUP, Cuboid and CylinderAxisAlong to Cylinder, FlatPlate and Disc
 * The GUI now correctly resets to default values when a new user file is loaded.
+* The GUI no longer hangs whilst searching the archive for files.

 Improvements
 ############